AdobeDocs/commerce-admin.en/help/inventory-management/selection-reservations.md

 The heart of [!DNL Inventory Management] tracks every available product virtually and on-hand in your warehouses and stores.
 The Source Selection Algorithm and Reservations systems run in the background, keeping your salable quantities updated, checkout free of collisions, and shipment options recommended.

+>[!NOTE]
+>
+>Refer to the [developer guide](https://developer.adobe.com/commerce/php/development/framework/inventory-management/) for information about programmatically working with the [!DNL Inventory Management] system.

 ## Source Selection Algorithm

 The Source Selection Algorithm (SSA) analyzes and determines the best match for sources and shipping using the priority order of sources configured in a stock.
 During order shipment, the algorithm provides a recommended list of sources, available quantities, and amounts to deduct according to the selected algorithm. [!DNL Inventory Management] provides a Priority algorithm and supports extensions for new options.